autocrypt/autocrypt/doc/level1.rst

 MIME part of the encrypted message payload.
-The encrypted payload in this case contains one Autocrypt-Gossip header for each recipient, which MUST include ``addr`` and ``keydata`` attributes with the relevant data from the recipient's Autocrypt peer state.
+The encrypted payload in this case contains one Autocrypt-Gossip header for each recipient, which MUST include ``addr`` and ``keydata`` attributes with the relevant data from the recipient's Autocrypt :ref:`peer state <peer-state>`.

 Updating Autocrypt Peer State from Key Gossip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~